Shopify/hydrogen-v1/.changeset/hungry-lions-wink.md

 'create-hydrogen-app': minor
 ---

 The selected country is now persisted a part of the session.
-This means that the page can be refreshed and the selected country will remain.
-This means there are a few breaking changes:
+This means that the page can be refreshed and the country will still be selected.
+There are a few breaking changes:

 1. `useCountry()` hook now only returns the currently selected country.
 The `setCountry()` method has been removed.
 2. The `useCountry()` hook expects a `countryCode` and `countryName` to be a part of the user session.